libreconnect/ferriscare/README.md

 <br />

-**Ferris Company** is an open-source Rust microservice designed to manage companies and their related data in a **Neo4J** graph database.
+**Ferris Care** is an open-source Rust microservice designed to manage patients & professionals and their related data in a **Neo4J** graph database.
 Built for scalability and performance, it leverages the speed of Rust and the flexibility of Neo4J for handling complex relationships between businesses.

 ## ✨ Features